Legal Aid South Africa

-Legal Aid South Africa was established in 1969 as an independent statutory body to provide South African citizens who do not have the resources to afford the cost of a legal representative, with legal services.
-The organisation’s mandate is to ensure access to justice for all, while also improving the public’s knowledge of their legal and constitutional rights.
+Legal Aid South Africa was established in 1969 as an independent statutory body to provide South African citizens who do not have the resources to afford the cost of a legal representative, with legal services, including legal advice and representation.
+The organisation's mandate is to ensure access to justice for all, while also improving the public's knowledge of their legal and constitutional rights.
 Legal Aid South Africa has become a model for the implementation of legal aid services in Africa and abroad and remains committed to providing professional legal services to those who most require it.

 Number of active countries: 1